s3851481/Ticket-System/README.md

 RMIT’s myDesktop (https://mydesktop.rmit.edu.au/) to run your code.
 You should test these instructions to make sure they work – have a member of your team follow your own instructions using RMIT’s myDesktop facility, step by step!

+To use the ticketing-system program you will have to open up an IDE that is capable of running JAVA.
+To do this browse to https://mydesktop.rmit.edu.au/ and login using your RMIT student details.
+After you have logged in, go to the Apps tab located on the left hand side pane.
+From there you should see a lot of applications available to you to use.
+Search and select on the Eclipse application, there could be multiple so for this just select the one without a date in its name.
+Once you have selected Eclipse, it will open up a new window and ask if you want to launch the application.
+Leave everything as default and select Launch.